Hamid Rahmanian

-Hamid Rahmanian (حمید رحمانیان; born 1968) is an Iranian-born American multi-disciplinary artist who has worked mostly in cinema, illustration, and shadow theater.
+Hamid Rahmanian (حمید رحمانیان; born 1968) is an Iranian-born American multi-disciplinary artist who has worked extensively in cinema, illustration, and shadow theater.

+He has been awarded a 2014 John Simon Guggenheim Fellow Award and 2022 United Artist fellowship award.

 Since the late 1980s, he has produced works that draw on traditional Iranian visual forms while incorporating contemporary techniques such as digital design and multimedia staging.
+Since 2008, a central focus of Rahmanian’s work has been the reinterpretation of the Shahnameh.
+His projects aim to reintroduce the text to contemporary and international audiences through visual storytelling and design.
 His projects include documentary and narrative films, large-scale shadow plays, and illustrated and pop-up adaptations of the Shahnameh.
 Rahmanian lives and works in New York City.

 Early life and education

 He was educated in Tehran, Iran where he gained his Bachelor of fine arts in graphic design from University of Tehran.
 He has worked as a graphic designer since 1987.
 In 1992, he received the highest honor and was awarded recognition as the youngest professional designer in Iran.
 Rahmanian has continued to work as a graphic designer in the US and has been commissioned to do work for cultural organizations and commercial companies including the United Nations, GQ magazine, the Lincoln Center, the Tribeca Film Institute, Pacifica Radio/Democracy Now! and the Eurasia Foundation.

 Rahmanian moved to the United States and earned a master of fine arts in computer animation in 1994 from Pratt Institute.
 His thesis animation, The Seventh Day (1996) received the first place College Award from the Academy of Television Arts and Sciences, was nominated for a student academy award, and competed at Annecy International Animation Festival.

+In 1996, he was the youngest recipient of the National Interest Waiver from the U.S. for his outstanding work as an artist.